God Himself, the Unique X

 c.
 The Attitude That God Requires Mankind to Have Toward Him

 In these five things, God requires that people no longer question Him or follow Him using their imaginations or vague and abstract viewpoints; they must not follow God based on any imaginings or notions.
 He requires that every one of those who follow Him do so loyally, not half-heartedly or without commitment.
-When God makes any requirements of you, tests you, judges you, deals with you and prunes you, or disciplines and smites you, you should submit to Him absolutely.
+When God makes any requirements of you, tests you, judges you, prunes you, or disciplines and smites you, you should submit to Him absolutely.
 You should not ask the cause or make conditions, much less should you speak of reasons.
-Your obedience must be absolute.
+Your submission must be absolute.
 Knowledge of God is the area in which people are most lacking.
 They often impose upon God sayings, utterances, and words that are unrelated to Him, believing that such words are the most accurate definition of the knowledge of God.
 Little do they know that these sayings, which come from the human imagination, their own reasoning, and their own knowledge, bear not the slightest relation to God’s essence.
 Thus, I want to tell you that, when it comes to the knowledge God desires for people to have, He does not merely ask that you recognize Him and His words, but also that your knowledge of Him is correct.
 Even if you can only say one sentence, or are only aware of a tiny bit, this tiny bit of awareness is correct and true, and is compatible with the essence of God Himself.
 This is because God detests any praise or commendation of Him that is unrealistic or ill-considered.
 More than that, He hates it when people treat Him like air.
 He hates it when, during discussion of topics about God, people speak with no regard for the facts, talking at will and without hesitation, speaking however they see fit; moreover, He hates those who believe they know God and are boastful about their knowledge of Him, discussing topics related to Him with neither constraint nor reservation.
-The last of those aforementioned five requirements was heartfelt reverence: This is God’s ultimate requirement of all those who follow Him.
-When someone possesses a correct and true knowledge of God, they are able to truly revere God and shun evil.
-This reverence comes from the depths of their heart; this reverence is given willingly, and not a result of pressure from God.
-God does not ask that you make a gift of any nice attitude, conduct, or outward behavior to Him; rather, He asks that you revere Him and fear Him in the depths of your heart.
-Such reverence is attained as a result of changes in your life disposition, of gaining knowledge of God and an understanding of God’s deeds, of coming to understand God’s essence, and of your acknowledgment of the fact that you are one of God’s creatures.
-Therefore, My aim in using the word “heartfelt” to define reverence here is for humans to understand that their reverence for God should come from the bottom of their hearts.
+The last of those aforementioned five requirements was heartfelt fear: This is God’s ultimate requirement of all those who follow Him.
+When someone possesses a correct and true knowledge of God, they are able to truly fear God and shun evil.
+This fear comes from the depths of their heart; this fear is given willingly, and not a result of pressure from God.
+God does not ask that you make a gift of any nice attitude, conduct, or outward behavior to Him; rather, He asks that you fear Him and dread Him in the depths of your heart.
+Such fear is attained as a result of changes in your life disposition, of gaining knowledge of God and an understanding of God’s deeds, of coming to understand God’s essence, and of your acknowledgment of the fact that you are one of His created beings.
+Therefore, My aim in using the word “heartfelt” to define fear here is for humans to understand that their fear of God should come from the bottom of their hearts.

 February 15, 2014